-During their trip to Nanjangud, tourists are 'recommended' to visit Nanjundeshwara Temple that is also known as Srikanteswara.
-Dedicated to Lord Shiva, this temple exhibits Dravidian style of architecture.
-According to the legends, this temple was the dwell of Lord Shiva since the immemorial time.
+During their trip to Nanjangud, tourists are recommended to visit Nanjundeshwara Temple that is also known as Srikanteswara Temple.
+Dedicated to Lord Shiva, this temple exhibits the Dravidian style of architecture.

+Legends say that this temple was the dwelling of Lord Shiva since the immemorial time.
 The temple was built by the Ganga rulers and was restored by the Hoysala Kings.
 It is also believed that Tipu Sultan and Hyder Ali were deeply connected with the temple.

 The festival is also known as Dodda Jathre and is celebrated twice in a year.
-Idols of The Lord Ganapathi, Goddess Parvathi, Lord Srikanteshwara, Lord Subramanya and Lord Chandikeshwara are positioned in five different chariots, and are offered prayers before the chariots are flagged off.
+Idols of The Lord Ganapathi, Goddess Parvathi, Lord Srikanteshwara, Lord Subramanya and Lord Chandikeshwara are positioned in five different chariots and are offered prayers before the chariots are flagged off.